damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 Open the Team Agenda google doc, and on the starting day add an Agenda item:
 "[Hiring manager name]: Welcome [name new team member] joining as [job title]" as the first item on the agenda
+- **Create new profile for team member in BambooHR, and input relevant data** Once the new team member has been transfered from Workable to BambooHR, go to the Dashboard and search their name.
+Under the Personal tab, add country, work email, and personal email.
+Under the Job tab, enter the compensation from the contract.
+Note: We do not use the pay period or pay type option in this list, but BambooHR cannot remove it.
+Next enter job information.
+Be sure to verify the proper title and contract type.
 - **Invite to team meeting and GitLab 101 meeting**
 Go to the team call meeting on the starting date of the team member and the next scheduled GitLab 101 in the Availability calendar.
 Click on "edit event" to open.